seng438-winter-2022/seng438-a5-R41Ryan/Assignment5-ReportTemplate.md

 As a consequence, a target failure can affect decision making by also affecting how resources are spent on other processes of the software development process, such as requirements elictation/analysis and implementation.

+## Advantages and Disadvantages of Reliability Growth Analysis.
+A major advantage of reliability growth testing is that it gives the developers insight into how the reliability of their software is changing: Is the reliability growing or shrinking?
+When will the reliability reach the target reliabilty?
+When is testing of the SUT sufficient?
+As such

 # Assessment Using Reliability Demonstration Chart

 #